 Carbon sequestration is a global emerging concern as strategy of reducing atmospheric carbon to tackle global warning and climate change.
-Since industrial revolution (1750) the increase in atmospheric concentration of CO2 by 31% from fossil fuel combustion and land use change as a result necessitates identification of strategies for mitigating the threat of global warming (Lal, 2004).
-Likewise, there is a scientific consensus that global climate is changing in part as a result of human activities (IPCC, 2001; Ravindranath et al., 1997; Negi et al., 2002) and those the social and economic costs of abating and of responding to its impacts will be big (OECD, 2000).
+Since industrial revolution (1750) the increase in atmospheric CO2 concentration by 31% from the combustion of fossil fuel and change in land use pattern as a result necessitates identification of strategies for mitigating the threat of global warming (Lal, 2004).
+Likewise, there is a scientific consensus that global climate is changing in part as a result of anthropogenic activities (IPCC, 2001; Ravindranath et al., 1997; Negi et al., 2002) and those the social and economic costs of abating and of responding to its impacts will be big (OECD, 2000).
 Forests plays an important role in the global climate system.
 In the meantime, deforestation contributes 18% all forms of CO2 emissions worldwide (Stern, 2006).
-Developing countries like Bangladesh are mostly affected by the consequences of "Global Warming" (Anon, 2000).
+Developing countries like Bangladesh are mostly affected by the consequences of Global Warming (Anon, 2000).

-Bangladesh is a signatory of the Kyoto Protocol to reduce global greenhouse gas emissions by specified targets below a 1990 baseline level during the first commitment period, 2008 to 2012.
+Bangladesh is a signatory of the Kyoto Protocol to reduce global greenhouse gas emissions by defined targets below a 1990 baseline level during the first commitment period of 2008 to 2012.
 Several provisions of the Kyoto agreement may affect how forestry is practiced in Bangladesh.
 Verifiable changes in carbon sequestration from afforestation, deforestation, and reforestation since 1990 could be counted as credits or debits if the result directly from anthropogenic activities.
 Other articles establish mechanisms for trading carbon credits among parties to the protocol (Coeli M. Hoover, 2000).

-Houghton and Nassikas (2018) emphasized on protecting deforestation and allowing the secondary forests to grow to reduce global carbon emissions by about 120 PgC between 2016 and 2100.
-As forests, trees, or vegetation acts as the carbon storage, these could be used in devising mechanisms to cope with the undesirable impact of global climate change (Rahman, Sarker, & Hossen, 2013; Shin, Miah, & Lee, 2007).
+Houghton and Nassikas (2018) emphasized on protecting deforestation and encouraging secondary forests to grow to reduce atmospheric carbon by about 120 PgC between 2016 and 2100.
+As forests, trees, or vegetation acts as the carbon storage, these could be used in devising mechanisms to cope with the unexpected impact of global climate change (Rahman, Sarker, & Hossen, 2013; Shin, Miah, & Lee, 2007).
 To achieve full carbon mitigation potential requires estimation of country-based carbon stocks through statistically valid methods (Mahmood, Siddique, & Akhter, 2016).
 As a cosigner of the Kyoto protocol, Bangladesh needs accurate estimations of carbon stocks throughout the country comprehensively to implement carbon trading CDM projects (Saatchi et al., 2011).
-Accordingly, the Government of Bangladesh took initiative to meet up nation-wide carbon stock data and prepared the REDD+ Readiness Roadmap (BFD, 2018).
+Accordingly, the Government of Bangladesh took initiative to develop carbon stock database of whole country and prepared the REDD+ Readiness Roadmap (BFD, 2018).
 The reliable quantification of vegetative carbon sequestration will help the researcher, entrepreneur and policy makers of Bangladesh to sell certified emission reduction to developed countries (Ahammad, Hossain, & Husnain, 2014; Ahmed & Glaser, 2016) in global carbon markets under REDD+ and CDM (Al-Amin, 2016; Shin, Miah, & Lee, 2008) as they need to counterbalance their higher per capita carbon emission.
 Carbon stock estimation includes quantification of soil organic carbon, carbon in living trees, undergrowth vegetation, woody debris, and litters of forest floor in form of above-ground carbon and below-ground carbon (Gibbs, Brown, Niles, & Foley, 2007; Patra et al., 2013).
-In Bangladesh, researchers have estimated carbon stocks using different methods in the different parts of the country and have developed allometric models.
+In Bangladesh, researchers have estimated carbon stocks using different methods and have developed allometric models for few forest species.
 However, most of the estimation is limited to few variables that miss the enormous pools of ecosystem carbon (Donato et al., 2011).